tyler-technologies-oss/forge-design-system/blog/2026-04-29-forge-tailwind/index.md

 </main>
 ```

 This layout is fully responsive, uses Forge components for interactive elements, and relies on Tailwind purely for structure and spacing.
-Every spacing value is a Forge token.
+The grid adapts to any container width without a single media query.

 ## The Compound Effect